Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Applying the IRT-M Model

-After creating an array of dichotomous choices, one assigns to each choice-latent dimension pair one of four possible values: $1, -1$, $0$, or \texttt{NA}.
-One assigns a $1$ if a positive response to that choice would be predicted by a greater value along that latent dimension.
-Conversely, one assigns a $-1$ if a positive response to that choice would be predicted by a lesser value along that latent dimension.
-If one believes that values on that latent dimension do not influence the likelihood of a positive response to that choice, one assigns a $0$.
-Finally, if one truly has no prior belief about whether and how values on that latent dimension influence the likelihood of a positive response to that choice, IRT-M allows the user to assign \texttt{NA} to the choice-latent dimension pair.
+After creating an array of dichotomous items, one assigns to each item-latent dimension pair one of four possible values: $1, -1$, $0$, or \texttt{NA}.
+One assigns a $1$ if a positive response to that item would be predicted by a greater value along that latent dimension.
+Conversely, one assigns a $-1$ if a positive response to that item would be predicted by a lesser value along that latent dimension.
+If one believes that values on that latent dimension do not influence the likelihood of a positive response to that item, one assigns a $0$.
+Finally, if one truly has no prior belief about whether and how values on that latent dimension influence the likelihood of a positive response to that item, IRT-M allows the user to assign \texttt{NA} to the item-latent dimension pair.

 Returning to our motivating example, consider the latent dimension of economic threat.
 We would code a survey question that asks about one's personal job situation as relevant to that underlying dimension.
-If the survey question had four possible responses, ranging from ``very good'' to ``very bad,'' then there would be four choice-latent dimension pairs to code.
+If the survey question had four possible responses, ranging from ``very good'' to ``very bad,'' then there would be four item-latent dimension pairs to code.
 We would code the two ``bad'' responses as $1$ and the two ``good'' responses as $-1$, since they would be predicted by more and less perception of threat, respectively.
 In contrast, a survey question asking for one's opinion about a common European Asylum system would be coded as $0$ along the economic threat dimension, since we do not view responses to that question as influenced appreciably by one's sense of economic threat.

 In coding the Eurobarometer survey wave, we are implicitly assuming that the theoretical concepts we are trying to measure are constant across both space and time, at least during the time the survey was fielded.
 We are also assuming that the connection between those concepts and the survey questions is constant across both space and time.
 We view those assumptions as fair for our motivating example, but what would happen if either were violated?